rcorcoranadams/Final_Project/README.md

 # Challenge: Making it quantile!
 As we can see above, the output still does not display the quantile bins that we need to show the distribution of households with no access to a vehicle.
 As a challenge, use the Features to JSON Conversion toolbox in ArcGIS Pro to transfer the geojson files to ArcPro and then use the following function to write GeoJson into a .geojson to create a Folium map.
+You can learn more about how to do this [here](https://pro.arcgis.com/en/pro-app/tool-reference/conversion/features-to-json.htm).

 ```python
 def write_json(self, features):